it985/my-stars/README.md

 *   [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.

 *   [FeatureBaseDB/featurebase](https://github.com/FeatureBaseDB/featurebase) - A crazy fast analytical database, built on bitmaps.
 Perfect for ML applications.
 Learn more at: http://docs.featurebase.com/.
-Fire up a Docker instance here: https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-simple
+Start a Docker instance: https://hub.docker.com/r/featurebasedb/featurebase

 *   [gocql/gocql](https://github.com/gocql/gocql) - Package gocql implements a fast and robust Cassandra client for the Go programming language.